imapex/Gerard/instructions.md

 #to expose port 4040 (ngrok localhost to monitor)
 sudo docker port gerard 4040

+#to copy at
+sudo docker cp /app/at.txt gerard:/app/at.txt

 #to connect to CLI on container
 sudo docker exec -i -t gerard /bin/ash

 #from gerard container CLI to start webhook receiver on port :5000
+python ngrokwebhook.py
 python receive.py